 The Church of All Nations and the Russian Orthodox Church of Mary Magdalene stand out on the Mt. of Olives.
-In 1911 Jerusalem had 11 straight days of snowfall.
-The record amount of snowfall in modern times is 3 feet, which fell in 1920.
+In 1911, Jerusalem had 11 straight days of snowfall.
+The record amount of snowfall in modern times is 3 feet (0.9 m), which occurred in 1920.

 The Second Temple period tombs in the Kidron Valley are usually surrounded by the white stone of tombstones.
 The whiteness of the snow almost makes the stone seem brown by comparison.